 Knowledge, Skills and Abilities:

-Skill in establishing and maintaining effective working relationships with associates and the general public.
+Skill in establishing and maintaining effective working relationships with parents, teachers, general public, and members of the Police Department.

 Physical Demands & Work Environment